tc39/notes/es7/2016-05/may-24.md

 MS: We should not consider proposal that we don't want to implement.

-FST: But we can't faithfully implement what we've got.
+EFT: But we can't faithfully implement what we've got.

 BT: Our x64 implementation can't grow our stack frames due to the Windows ABI.
 Performance is not good, and syntax help in that case.